AbhijitBiradar/AbhijitBiradar/README.md

 ## Hi 👋 I am Abhijit!

-I am an Automation Tester, who is passionate about exploring automation technologies like Selenium, Appium, RESTAssured, Protractor, etc. Few tech that I enjoy working are in Selenium, RESTAssured, Appium.
+I am an Automation Tester, who is passionate about exploring automation technologies like Selenium, Appium, REST Assured, Protractor, etc. Few tech that I enjoy working are in Selenium, REST Assured, Appium.
 I am actively looking for opportunities in Automation Testing field.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Automation Testing, Java, Spring, Data Structures and Algorithms.
 - 😊 Willing to contribute in open source development projects.